thebgacademy/treeval-curation/docs/Tutorial.md

 cd ../
 ```
-	- You'll notice that the HiC and punchlist files, arn't listed here.
+  - You'll notice that the HiC and punchlist files, aren't listed here.
 This is because they were rather difficult to get working on the GitPod.
 I can show this off if you like though.

 4, Uploading to Higlass